DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

         |-- README.Rmd
         `-- portfolio-last-first.Rproj

 Start writing the prose to describe the project.
-The README should include

-  - project context and summary
-  - what the project looks like in action
-  - how the reader might use the project

 When you end your R session, make sure to